 Consider whether the job offers a high level of long-term potential in an organization with a good reputation in your industry.
 This could help you to improve your career prospects.

-While the traditional route to the top was to work your way up within the same organization, only a small percentage of executives today have followed this path for their entire careers.
+While the traditional route to the top was to work your way up within the same organization, only a small percentage of executives today have followed this path for their careers.

 1. This Job is Right for You